prestodb/presto-yarn/README.md

 12. Provide details of the Presto service.
 By default, the UI will be populated with the values you have in the ```*-default.json``` files in your ```presto-yarn-package-*.zip```.

-13. The app name should be of lower case, eg: presto1, and also set all the configuration here as per your cluster requirement.
+13. The app name should be of lower case, eg: presto1

+14. You can set the configuration property fields as per your cluster requirement.
+For example, if you want to set a connector for Presto, you can update the ```global.catalog``` property.
 See [here](#packageconfig) for explanation on each configuration variable.

-14. Prepare HDFS for Slider.
+15. Prepare HDFS for Slider.
 The user directory you create here should be for the same user you set in ``global.app_user`` field.
 If the ``app_user`` is going to be ``yarn`` then do:

   ```
 su hdfs